t-eckert/luka/log/Luka00.md

 What I should have done is created a new in the repo called "add-pipeline" and done all this troubleshooting there, then merged the working pipeline into "master".
 I didn't.
 I have learned for next project.
 At least there's no one else on this project I can annoy with this bad git hygiene.

-Looking at the series of pipeline failures that led to this success, I feel this experiment has increase the entropy of the Universe already too much:
+Looking at the series of pipeline failures that led to this success, I feel this experiment has increased the entropy of the Universe already too much:

 ![The results of 14 builds are shown.
 The first 13 are failures.
 Timestamps reveal that the process took a good 40 minutes.](./images/RepeatedFailure.png)